Chapter 4

 “Actually, it’s not phony architecture.”
 Agarwal is trying to help Steve to make sense of it all.
 “It was a genuine style in the 1920s.
 Collegiate Gothic.
 It was designed to convey academic prestige.
 Like your Oxford and Cambridge.”

 “Prestige?"
 Steve is not impressed.
-"That's not the general attitude in the UK.
-It's well-known these institutions train less than one percent of the population.
+"Not in the UK.
+Less than one percent of the population get selected by those two institutions.
 But their graduates represent a quarter of our Members of Parliament and most of our senior judges.
 Many see this as elitism.
 Perpetuation of aristocratic rule.”

 Now that the subject is university politics, Traci needs to make some points.
 “Our college system is not under attack from liberals.
 We face a backlash from the opposite end of the political spectrum, which is especially riled just now.
 Because of the recent campus protests over the Gaza situation.